Keshavarz Dentistry Accepts CDCP Benefits

 Your medical & dental history

-Your medical history lets your dentist know of factors, such as medications you take or previous injuries, that may affect your oral health.
-It also helps to determine how often you should have a dental checkup and tooth cleaning.
+Your medical history informs your dentist about factors, such as medications you take or previous injuries, that may affect your oral health.
+It also helps to determine how often you should have a dental checkup and examination.

 Your oral health and hygiene depend on how often you should go for a dental examination.
 Our goal is to catch and prevent issues as early as possible.

-Fact: The Canadian Dental Association (CDA) recommends a dental exam for most people every six months.
+Fact: The Canadian Dental Association (CDA) recommends a dental exam & checkup for most people every six months.

 What your dentist looks for

-Your dentist will conduct a visual exam during your visit, looking for early signs of cavities and damaged or missing or decayed teeth.
+Your dentist will conduct a visual exam during your visit, looking for early signs of cavities, as well as damaged, missing, or decayed teeth.
 But they’ll also look for:

 Early signs of disease